 August 20, 2020

-A working group on energy efficiency standards (*1), a body established under the Agency for Natural Resources and Energy (ANRE), compiled a Report on New Energy Conservation Standards for Magnetic Disk Units (*2).
+A working group on energy efficiency standards (*1), a body established under the Agency for Natural Resources and Energy (ANRE), compiled a Report on New Energy Efficiency Standards for Magnetic Disk Units (*2).

 Outline of the new energy efficiency standards